abhijitpaul0212/FlipkartWebScraper/README.md

 ## Flipkart Web Scraping

-This is a mini assignment project created a part of learning WebScrapping using
+This is a mini assignment project created as a part of learning Web Scraping using
 *  BeautifulSoup
 *  Requests API
 *  Flask (Server)